 - Our local hospital is Whipps Cross University Hospital.

 - Taking your child to the dentist is free.
 Find your nearest dentist on the NHS service website.

 - Children can learn how to care for themselves by seeing you care for yourself.
 Many people find yoga a good way to do this.
 Find out if this works for you by trying it in private with free and donation sessions with yoga with Adrienne.

 - For a way to build physical strength (and through it, your mental strength and wellbeing), have a look at Busy Dad Training (mums and everyone also welcome): 4 x 20 minutes a week, build from nothing to what pleases you.
 No equipment necessary.
 Free on YouTube.

 For housing advice go to Waltham Forest housing service.

-Waltham Forest adult learning service provides courses to help you find work.
+- Waltham Forest adult learning service provides courses to help you find work

 If you have been the victim of a crime, contact Victim Support to get help and advice.

-It is now recognised that babies and toddlers also grieve.
+Babies and toddlers also grieve.
 The Child Bereavement UK website has lots of information families might find helpful in all kinds of circumstances relating to death.
 You can download their leaflet for talking to under 5s about death at the bottom of this page.